-Three skiers have been killed by avalanches in Colorado in the last five days
+Three skiers have been killed by avalanches in Colorado during an 'especially dangerous' time

-(CNN)Three skiers have lost their lives to avalanches in the last five days in Colorado's popular backcountry.
+(CNN)Three skiers lost their lives to avalanches over the weekend during an "especially dangerous" period in Colorado's popular backcountry, officials said.

 On Sunday, the bodies of two backcountry skiers were recovered from an avalanche in the North San Juan zone after they were found buried by the snow, according to the Colorado Avalanche Information Center (CAIC).